sonocircuit/EXIST-RIP/README.md

 The main PCB – *the transformer board* – is meant to be mounted inside the case.
 The inputs and outputs can be connected in serveral ways.
 Any configuration of the listed options below is possible.

 **Input option A:** <br> The inputs are conncted to the *transformer board* via 16 pin ribbon cable from the 1u EXI[S]T module.
-The 1u modules are available in either Intellijel and Pulplogic format and house the input jacks, lift switch and an attenuating volume pot. <br>
+The 1u modules are available in Intellijel (12HP) and Pulplogic (10HP) format and house the input jacks, lift switch and an attenuating volume pot. <br>

 **Input option B:** <br> An [Intelligel Mixup](https://intellijel.com/shop/eurorack/mixup) module can be connceted directly to the *transformer board* via the molex 3pin output bus connector.
 This configuration makes the 1u module redundant and ground lift may be engaged directly on the transformer board with two jumpers.